Tag Archives: writing

 Tedeschi Trucks Band March 18th 2026 Review and Recap

 There are bands that play songs, and then there are bands that play time.
 It is stretched, bent, allowed to breathe until a four minute song becomes a whole emotional weather system.
-A band like Tedeschi Trucks Band, whose shows are like walking into a Southern soul revival where the sermon comes down in distorted guitars, screaming brass, and gritty vocals.
+Tedeschi Trucks Band are that band, the , one whose shows are like walking into a Southern soul revival where the sermon comes down in distorted guitars, screaming brass, and gritty vocals.

 Last night at the Beacon in NYC, midway through their 10 show residency, this was on full display.
 From the opening tune Hear My Dear thru to the Space Captain encore, Derek Trucks played slide so liquid it seemed to be melting the frets.
 He plays like other people breathe, with an unconscious inevitability, like there is no difference between the instrument and the hands holding it.